ombulabs/blog/_posts/2016-01-02-git-and-sensitive-data.markdown

 -rw-rw-r--  1 sirko sirko    64 Dec 31 13:41 my_document.txt
 ```

-That seems to be exactly what I want and at the end I just need to `git push --all --force` my changes. **After doing this, all collaborators should dump their local versions and clone a fresh version from the origin.**
+That seems to be exactly what I want and in the end I just need to `git push --all --force` my changes. **After doing this, all collaborators should dump their local versions and clone a fresh version from the origin.**

 Another alternative to working with `git filter-branch` is [BFG](https://rtyley.github.io/bfg-repo-cleaner/) which has some more nifty features.

-The easiest and much simpler solution is to initialize a new git repository, after making sure to have all sensitive informations removed.
-The downside is obviously the loss of the projects git history.
+The easiest and much simpler solution is to initialize a new git repository, after making sure to have all sensitive information removed.
+The downside is obviously the loss of the project's Git history.